thomd/pytorch-image-classification-with-transfer-learning/README.md

 ### Create Dataset

-For this example, we use the [Flowers Dataset](https://www.kaggle.com/datasets/imsparsh/flowers-dataset/) to train the model.
+For this example, we use the [Flowers Dataset](https://www.kaggle.com/datasets/imsparsh/flowers-dataset/) to train a flower-classification model:

     kaggle datasets list -s flowers
     kaggle datasets download -d imsparsh/flowers-dataset